Tudeley: Future

-The Tunbridge Wells Borough draft local plan published in August 2019, suggests a new town of 2,800 dwellings replacing the village and destroying 600 acres of green belt land including ancient woodland and the habitat of three European protected species.
-Despite vocal local concern over the destruction of green belt and agricultural land and serious transport issues the borough council have decided to press on with their plan.
+The Tunbridge Wells Borough draft local plan published in August 2019, suggests a new town of 2,800 dwellings replacing the village and destroying 600 acre of green belt land including ancient woodland and the habitat of three European protected species.
+Despite vocal local concern over the destruction of green belt and agricultural land and serious transport issues the borough council decided to press ahead with the plan.

-The plan was the subject of the issue evaluation for the AQA GCSE Geography Paper 3 exam in 2024.
+In 2024 the plan was the subject of the issue evaluation for the AQA GCSE Geography Paper 3 exam.